tsnowak/ssh-tools/README.md

 ./ssh-manager.sh -h     # returns the help message
 ```

-You will be prompted for information as required.
+The script will prompot you with information needed to create the
+`~/.ssh/config` entry.